 The big test that will prove that the stated monies recently discovered and seized are genuine finds is if they cannot be [f]orensically traced to monies recently held in the vaults of the Central Bank of Nigeria (CBN).
 If such an investigation were to be carried out without prejudice on the seized cash and CBN cash records, the truth would be known.
-If this practice is to continue, “photographs” and not forensic evidence may be the only evidence of discovery and seizure and the judiciary will have to play along.
-The question that then arises is whose monies are being discovered and seized, and where did it come from?
+If this practice is to continue, “photographs” and not forensic evidence may be the only evidence of discovery and seizure, and the judiciary will have to play along.
+The question that then arises is whose monies are being discovered and seized, and from where did it come?
 The Central Bank of Nigeria.

-This may explain why one can readily find tens of millions of US dollars lying carelessly in a bedroom or cellar in a property that an amateur burglar can break into with light ease.
+It may explain why one can readily find tens of millions of US dollars lying carelessly in a bedroom or cellar in a property that an amateur burglar can break into with light ease.
 People criminal and sophisticated enough to acquire such a vast fortune in hard currency have been known to keep money in far safer and better ways than that.
 Yes, soakaway pits, water tanks and bunkers are rational hiding places for cash not unoccupied easy to breach premium addresses.
 Indisputably, finding such cash hauls are made by accident or from rare tip-offs but never from routine searches and never as trends.
-However, for some mysterious reason such cash discoveries seizures are now becoming a strong trend in Nigeria and routinely successful.
-This is truly amazing if not fantastic!
+However, for some mysterious reason, such cash discoveries seizures are now becoming a strong trend in Nigeria and routinely successful.
+It is truly amazing if not fantastic!

-God bless the whistle blowers!
+God bless the whistle-blowers!
 We need many of them in the Presidency, Senate, Reps, Governors’ Offices and elsewhere.